n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 09 - Advent of Cyber 2021.md

 http.request.method == GET
 ```

-We can see a cleaner picture of all the `GET` requests, and again we see the request for `/admin`.
+We can see a clearer picture of all the `GET` requests, and again we see the request for `/admin`.
 We knew this failed, however, and the question asks what directory was **found** on the server.
 If the directory is found, it will return a status code of `200`.
 We can filter for this with `http.response.code == 200`.
 Combine these two filters like below.
 We use `||` for `OR` to return both results.
 Without it, we would not be able to see the `GET` request that corresponds to the status code.

 ```
 http.request.method == GET || http.response.code == 200